-Like an athlete before an endurance event, you want to build up your glycogen stores, so your body has the energy to tap for the fast.
-Start the day with a wholesome, whole grain breakfast, like oatmeal or quinoa porridge with fruit and nuts.
+Like an athlete before an endurance event, you want to build up your glycogen stores (carbohydrate storage) so your body has the energy to tap for the fast.
+Start the day with a wholesome, whole-grain breakfast, like oatmeal or quinoa porridge with fruit and nuts.
 Snack on healthy, hydrating foods during the day—think juicy fruits with nuts or whole wheat pita with hummus and cucumber slices.
 For lunch, try a low-sodium soup with a pasta dish or grain salad.

 As for the pre-fast meal, try not to rush it.
 It's tempting to eat as much as possible right before the holiday starts in an attempt to avoid hunger during the fast, but feeling over-full can be equally uncomfortable, and may make it hard to hydrate.
 Plus, if you eat too much, your blood sugar will spike, and your body will respond by pumping out insulin to normalize it, which in turn will make you feel hungry all over again!
 Take your time, gauge how you feel, and eat until you're satisfied, but not stuffed.

-Be sure to skip the salt shaker—too much sodium can make you feel thirsty during the fast.
+Be sure to skip the salt shaker; too much sodium can make you feel thirsty during the fast.
 Unless you're on a sodium-restricted diet, you don't need to avoid salt altogether—a little bit will help you stay hydrated.
-Keep in mind that sodium is a naturally-occurring component of many foods, and it's present in often shocking amounts in processed foods, so you don't need to add it to the meal.
+Keep in mind, though, that sodium is a naturally-occurring component in many foods, and it's present in often shocking amounts in processed foods, so you don't need to add more salt to the meal.

 Have a Back-Up Plan

-If you begin to feel ill during the fast or are required to eat, it is usually considered most preferable do so in shiurim (measured amounts, usually less than a cheekful) in intervals of at least 9 minutes.
+If you begin to feel ill during the fast or are required to eat, it is usually considered most preferable do so in shiurim (eating measured amounts, usually less than a cheekful) in intervals of at least 9 minutes.
 If necessary, the intervals may be reduced to every 5 minutes.
-In cases of emergency, this is not relevant—someone who is in imminent danger should eat or drink in whatever fashion is necessary to stabilize or restore their health.
+In cases of emergency, this is not relevant; someone who is in imminent danger should eat or drink in whatever fashion is necessary to stabilize or restore their health.